pkp/learning-ojs/en/administrative_functions.md

 The Server Information provides details about the server environment hosting your OJS installation.

-The OJS Configuration section displays all of the configuration options and their values as they are in config.inc.php.
+The OJS Configuration section displays all of the configuration options and their values as they are in *config.inc.php*.

-You can find more information about config.inc.php configuration parameters in the file itself.
+You can find more information about *config.inc.php* configuration parameters in the file itself.

 The final section on this page displays additional server information: your operating system, PHP version, server and database information.
 You can also view extended PHP information by clicking the Extended PHP information link (this displays the output of phpinfo()).